holon-platform/holon-examples/datastore/jdbc-datastore/README.md

 **Spring Boot** is used for automatic `DataSource` and `Datastore` configuration, activated by the `holon-starter-jdbc-datastore-hikaricp` starter.
 See the example [pom](https://github.com/holon-platform/holon-examples/blob/master/datastore/jdbc-datastore/pom.xml).

+NOTE: This is the **JDBC** version of the [JPA Datastore example](https://github.com/holon-platform/holon-examples/datastore/jpa-datastore).

 ## Topics

 This example addresses the following topics: